 In the world of branding, you don’t need to stick to just a single type of logo.
-You can create one by combining different types of logo ideas.
+You can create a logo by combining different types of logo ideas.
 Combine a symbol with letter logos or wordmark to create something unique.
-You can include picture and text together to stand out from others.
+You can include pictures and text together to stand out from others.

 These types of logos are the minimalistic versions of monogram logos.
 They are also known as letter logos.
-To get into notice, these brandmarks need to be bold as well as beautiful.
-Since, it’s challenging to think of just one letter as a representative of your brand, hire a professional graphic designer to get the things right.
+To get into notice, these brand marks need to be bold as well as beautiful.
+Since it’s challenging to think of just one letter as a representative of your brand, hire a professional graphic designer to get things right.

 The letter logos are scalable.
-You can use it anywhere from Web to printed materials, and they equally look great.
-A successfully made out letter logo will invoke your brand’s full name in people’s mind once they see it.
+You can use it anywhere from the Web to printed materials, and they equally look great.
+A successfully made-out letter logo will invoke your brand’s full name in people’s minds once they see it.

 As the logo contains only one letter, its design becomes crucial.
 If it isn’t unique or memorable, it’s of no use.
 You can use a dramatic background or give it a funky typeface, exciting color, or any element that will make the letter pop and resonate with your brand.

-Some of the best examples of letter logos are Yahoo, McDonalds, WordPress, and Netflix.
+Some of the best examples of letterform logos are Yahoo, McDonald’s, WordPress, and Netflix.